Sous-vide is the process of cooking food sealed in an airtight bag by submerging it in a bath of heated water.

 - Once the target strike temperature has been reached, mash in by adding the grains to the water.

 - Lower the temperature of the sous vide heater to the target mash temperature.

 - Now, just treat the mash like you would any old batch of beer.
 Stir occasionally, but not too often to prevent heat loss.

-*These steps assumes a brew in a bag styled mash, where the grains can be contained so as not to scorch against the immersion heater.
+*These steps assumes a no-sparge brew in a bag styled mash, where the grains can be contained so as not to scorch against the immersion heater.